telegraph/frontend-exercise/README.md

 ## :mailbox_with_mail: Submitting your code

-Please don't fork this repository as the links will be accessible to other candidates.
-Instead, please clone it into your own repo and send us a link.
-We should be able to build and run your application locally.
+:no_entry_sign: Please don't fork this repository as the links will be accessible to other candidates.

+:heavy_check_mark: Please clone it into your own repo and send us a link.

+:heavy_check_mark: We should be able to build and run your application locally.

-Please also feedback on how you found the test - what did you like/not like about it?
+:heavy_check_mark: Please also feedback on how you found the test - what did you like/not like about it?

-Feel free to send us any other additional notes.
+:heavy_check_mark: Feel free to send us any other additional notes.
 E.g. what you would have done with more time.

 ## TODO

 - Check README
 - Font in designs?
+- Check with other developers